Cutting the Cables

 Have any of you done this?
 Do you have any tips for would-be switchers?

-9 thoughts on “Cutting the Cables
+9 Replies to “Cutting the Cables”

 1. you can get quite a few channels in Sioux Falls for free over the air all you need is an antenna!
 Yea rabbit years or does your tv not dummy down to air waves?